apache/cordova-docs/docs/en/edge/cordova/media/MediaError/mediaError.md

 MediaError
 ==========

 A `MediaError` object is returned to the `mediaError` callback function when an error occurs.

 Properties
 ----------

 - __code__: One of the predefined error codes listed below.
-- __message__: Error message describing the details of the error.
+- __message__: An error message describing the details of the error.

 Constants
 ---------